My name is Elder Macpat Chike Emerike.

-From Orlu- from Umuahia to Orlu, two days journey.
+From Orlu- from Umuahia to Orlu, two days.
 No food, except that place we came and saw pothole and tap water.
-There was food because it was just I and my father.
+There was no food because it was just I and my father.
 I was carrying that bamboo bed that stretches from here to here.
 I was carrying it alone on my head, then my dad was pushing a bike with his one-loader attached to it.

 [From Orlu we went to Owerri and that’s where we stayed until the end of the war.]